n8design/htwoo/content/_index.md

   <p><strong>Don’t get set into one form, adapt it and build your own, and let it grow, be like water.</strong> Empty your mind, be formless, shapeless — like water.
 Now you put water in a cup, it becomes the cup; You put water into a bottle it becomes the bottle; You put it in a teapot it becomes the teapot.
 Now water can flow or it can crash.</p>
   <p>Be water, my friend. - (<a href="https://www.youtube.com/watch?v=cJMwBwFj5nQ">Bruce Lee</a>)</p>
   </blockquote>

+  For futher information please checkout the concept behind [hTWOo](./concepts)
   {{< sponsors >}}
 </div>